Are you still uncertain about trying Testosterone Replacement Therapy (TRT)?

-Furthermore, young men are jammed-packed with testosterone, yet their levels of prostate cancer are at best minuscule.
+Furthermore, young men are jammed-packed with testosterone, yet their levels of prostate cancer are, at best, minuscule.

 How could testosterone be linked with prostate cancer when men between their teens and late 20s are fountains of testosterone?

-Prostate cancer is a lot more complicated than previously thought as modern science and medicine make breakthroughs in the understanding and treatment of disease.
+Prostate cancer is a lot more complicated than previously thought as modern science and medicine make breakthroughs in the understanding and treatment of the disease.

 Older men, on the other hand, have far lower levels of testosterone circulating in their blood.